 You can allocate additional memory to Tomcat by using one of the following methods:

-Method 1: Allocating Additional Memory to Tomcat Using the Jamf Pro Server Tools CLI c.
-Set the maximum Tomcat memory by executing the following command:
+- Method 1: Allocating Additional Memory to Tomcat Using the Jamf Pro Server Tools CLI - a.

-- a.
 Open Command Prompt. - b.
 Set the minimum Tomcat memory by executing the following command:

-'''

 jamf-pro server config set --min-memory 256M

-'''